ezraonyinkwa/HR-Data-Analysis/README.md

 #### Findings
 The year with the highest number of hires was 2011, during which 83 employees were recruited.
 This peak in hiring may indicate a period of expansion, significant projects, or increased demand for workforce resources within the organization.
 Understanding the factors contributing to this surge can provide insights into successful recruitment strategies or organizational growth phases.The year 2014 saw the second-highest number of hires, with 60 employees joining the organization.
 This suggests another period of considerable growth or the launch of new initiatives requiring additional human resources.Both 2006 and 2018 recorded the lowest number of hires, with only 1 employee recruited each year.
 These years of minimal hiring may reflect economic downturns, hiring freezes, or a stable workforce with low turnover, indicating a period of organizational stability or strategic adjustments in recruitment policies.

-#### What is the tenure by job of each employee Create a stored procedure for this ?
+#### Find employees who have been with the company for more than 5 years

 ```sql
 /*